 D Carinal compression

 E Left pleural thickening

 During a cardiac arrest, a 58-year-old man, a non-smoker, receives cardiopulmonary resuscitative measures and is brought to the hospital, where he is intubated.
-During the intubation procedure he suffers aspiration of gastric contents (pasta with mushrooms and peas).
-Over the next 10 days he develops a non-productive cough along with a fever to 37.9 C. A chest radiograph reveals a 4 cm diameter mass with an air-fluid level in the right lung.
+During the intubation procedure he suffers aspiration of gastric contents.
+Over the next 10 days he develops a non-productive cough along with a fever to 37.9°C. A chest radiograph reveals a 4 cm diameter mass with an air-fluid level in the right lung.
 A sputum gram stain reveals mixed flora.
 Which of the following conditions is he most likely to have?

 A Squamous cell carcinoma